particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/understanding-my-data-consumption.md

 For questions about **how Particle bills for data**, please see our [Pricing Page](https://www.particle.io/pricing/) and [Pricing FAQ](/troubleshooting/faqs/general-knowledge/pricing-faq/).

-## Data Consumption In Low-Connectivity Environments
+## Data consumption in low-connectivity environments

 If you see unexpectedly high data usage, there are usually two main reasons: